wp-plugins/humanstxt/readme.txt

 * German (de_DE) - [Till Krüss](http://tillkruess.com/)

-If you'd like to help translating this plugin into other languages, [drop me a line](http://tillkruess.com/contact/) or just [start translating...](https://translations.launchpad.net/humanstxt-wp-plugin)
+If you would like to help translating this plugin into other languages, [drop me a line](http://tillkruess.com/contact/) or just [start translating...](https://translations.launchpad.net/humanstxt-wp-plugin)

 == Installation ==